 Group projects should only be submitted to ScholarWorks once.
 It may be easiest to designate someone to submit the project on behalf of the entire group.
 Each student is still responsible for completing the ETD certification form, and for paying the fee!
 Each student MUST drop off their form and receipt to the library by the deadline in order for the project to be submitted.
 Group projects will not be reviewed until ALL members of the group have completed their paperwork.

 If your project or thesis has multimedia files (audio or video) or a website component, please let Carmen Mitchell know.
 For websites, it will take two business days for us to prepare a copy of your website.
 For captioning video files, it may take up to a week.
 Please plan accordingly!

 Publication and Availability

 After your uploaded document is verified, it is made public through CSUSM ScholarWorks approximately two weeks after the end of the semester.
 Your document will be publicly accessible to anyone on the web.
 A link to the document will be available through the library’s online card catalog (see the FAQ for information on redactions or embargos).
 CSUSM adopted an Intellectual Property Policy in 2012.
 This policy states "copyrightable works prepared by students as part of the requirements for a University degree program are deemed to be the property of the student.
 Unless otherwise agreed upon, research records for a graduate theses or dissertation are the property of the University, but the student-creator may retain a copy of the work."
 You should talk with your faculty advisor if you have questions about the material contained in your thesis or project.
-The library has guidelines that can help assist you when dealing with proprietary information in your thesis or project.

 The CSUSM Library will not retain paper copies of your thesis/project/dissertation.